Yukon–Charley Rivers National Preserve: History

 Archaeological investigations in the Yukon valley have not been well-documented.
 Evidence from other portions of northern Alaska indicates that people lived in the area as early as 11,000 years before the present.
 Northern Athabaskan speakers moved into the region by about 1500 BP.
-One theory proposes that the eruption of the White River Ash about 1900 years ago from Mount Churchill in the St. Elias Mountains displaced people from the region of Kluane Lake into the relatively ash-free Yukon valley.
+One theory proposes that the eruption of the White River Ash about 1900 years ago from Mount Churchill in the Saint Elias Mountains displaced people from the region of Kluane Lake into the relatively ash-free Yukon valley.

 The inhabitants of the upper Yukon valley just prior to historic times were the Hän people, descendants of the Athabaskan migrants.
 In 1886 gold was discovered on the Fortymile River, drawing prospectors to the Yukon.
 The influx of newcomers caused the Hän to resettle in towns, in many cases working for miners.
 Circle City was established in 1893, Seventymile in 1888 and Mission Creek, now Eagle in 1895, all as mining camps.
 A number of sites in the preserve were developed for mining during this period.
 The boom died down by 1902, but two large dredge operations continued at Coal Creek and Woodchopper Creek, with smaller claims at scattered sites.

 Geologist John Beaver Mertie Jr. mapped much of the region in the early 1900s.
 On January 9, 1986, the United States Board of Geographic Names approved naming an Alaskan mountain range after Mertie.
 The Mertie Mountains are located in the Yukon–Charley Rivers National Preserve, between Fairbanks and Eagle.
 The range is approximately 187 km (117 miles) long and 176 km (110 miles) wide.